In Stock

 Harvest

 Tayberries ripen from January to February, depending on location.
-Harvest when berries are deep red-purple, soft to the touch, and detach easily with a gentle pull.
+Harvest when berries are glossy to deep red, soft to the touch, and detach easily with a gentle pull.
 The delicate fruit leaves the central plug inside when picked, unlike raspberries.
 Take care when picking, as the canes produce thorns.
 For the best flavour, allow fruit to fully ripen on the plant.
 Harvest every few days to encourage continued fruiting.
 Handle with care and consume shortly after picking.

 Tayberries are perfect eaten fresh, but they’re also excellent for jams, sauces, crumbles, pies, or freezing for later use in smoothies or baking.